danbee/cv/source/sections/_experience.markdown

 * Continued the development of a CRM product built using Ruby on Rails 2.3.

 * Migrated version control from SVN to git.

-* Brought the Rspec test suite up to date.

 #### [Abiquo](http://web.archive.org/web/20111005142120/http://www.abiquo.com/)